syncfusion-content/javascript-docs/js/PdfViewer/Supported-and-Unsupported-Elements.md

 ---
 layout: post
-title: Supported and unsupported elements of Syncfusion Essential JS PDF viewer.
+title: Supported and unsupported elements in JavaScript PDF Viewer | Syncfusion
-description: Supported and unsupported elements of Syncfusion Essential JS PDF viewer.
+description: Learn here about supported and unsupported elements in Syncfusion Essential JavaScript PDF viewer control, its elements, and more.
 platform: js
 control: PDF viewer
 documentation: ug